oneapi-src/level-zero-spec/include/tools/PROG.md

 * pTracerUserData : the user's pointer for the tracer's data
 * ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue

-Note: since the creation of a tracer requires a device, on first glance it appears that ::xeInit, ::xeDriverGet and ::xeDeviceGet are not traceable.
+Note: since the creation of a tracer requires a device, on first glance it appears that ::zeInit, ::zeDriverGet and ::zeDeviceGet are not traceable.
 However, these APIs **are** traceable for all calls subsequent from the creation and enabling of the tracer itself.

 ## Enabling/Disabling and Destruction
-The tracer is created in a disabled state and must be explicitly enabled by calling ::xetTracerSetEnabled.
+The tracer is created in a disabled state and must be explicitly enabled by calling ::zetTracerSetEnabled.
 The implementation gaurentees that prologues and epilogues will always be executed in pairs; i.e.
 * if the prologue was called then the epilogue is gaurenteed to be called, even if another thread disabled the tracer between execution
 * if the prologue was not called then the epilogue is gaurenteed not to be called, even if another thread enabled the tracer between execution